nat-ventura/data-structures-in-java/README.md

 ### Lab 2: Making My Own ArrayList

+The goal was to write "my own ArrayList" class, or MyArrayList to better understand everything Java's built-in ArrayList class.
+I also wrote a series of test to make sure that MyArrayList behaved the same as the given ArrayList.

 #### Goals
 * Learn about Java Collections Framework
 * Create a class using Generics